Kathy Maister's Start Cooking

 Italian turkey sausage is great in this tasty sauce!
 It has a lower fat content then regular sausage; consequently it’s a bit healthier.

-Soon I will be doing a video on how to make spinach lasagna.
 If you like a bit of sausage in your lasagna, this sauce recipe is perfect!

 To make this sauce you will need: